stephanbracke/intermagnet-technical-manual/appendices/includes/adf/imagdirstructure.rst

 imcdview viewing software (where a number of years where republished in a form that the software can access).

-The OBSY_INF folder is present in all INTERMAGNET Physical Medias, though it may be empty.
+The OBSY_INF folder is present on all INTERMAGNET Physical Medias, though it may be empty.
 It is used by software (along with the CTRY_INF and yyyyMAPS folders) to indicate the presence of an INTERMAGNET Physical Media folder structure.